krosis-bh/blackhole/README.md

 This is an accurate black hole simulation which uses the Hamiltonian form of geodesics.
 Currently implemented in the Godot 4.4.

 It currently supports 3 metrics: Schwartzschild, Kerr-Newman, and the Alcubierre Drive.

+The controls are clunky.
+You use TAB to switch between interface and freecam mode.
+In inferface mode, parameters of the metric can be adjusted.